nrfconnect/sdk-nrf-bm/doc/nrf-bm/install_nrf_bm.rst

 The samples can be found in the :file:`nrf-bm/samples` folder, and are divided into two subfolders:

-* :file:`bluetooth` for the samples showcasing Bluetooth® LE functionalities using the SoftDevice.
+* :file:`ble` for the samples showcasing Bluetooth® LE functionalities using the SoftDevice.
   See :ref:`ble_samples`.
 * :file:`peripherals` for the samples showcasing various peripheral functionalities that do not require the SoftDevice.
   See :ref:`peripheral_samples`.